-Summer is almost upon us, and we can finally kick off our shoes and slip on our beloved flip flops that we like to live in all summer.
+Summer is almost upon us, and we can finally kick off our shoes and slip on our beloved flip flops.
 As a chiropractor, I also love to wear flip flops and find myself subject to their pitfalls if I’m not wearing the right brand.

 The following conditions are associated with wearing flip flops that lack arch support.

 This usually presents as heel or arch pain.
 This pain is worse when walking first thing in the morning or after sitting for several minutes.
 Lack of arch support from flip flops causes the plantar fascia in your arch to pull and tear.
 This is most common in people that have a rigid foot and arch and with those who have flat feet.

 Flexor Hallicus Tendonitis

 This is a tendon on the medial side of your ankle that hugs the medial malleolus.
 This tendon is designed to stabilize your ankle as well as help you push off after your heel leaves the ground.
 Wearing flip flops creates instability and places excess demand on the tendon which inevitably leads to tendonitis.
 The flip flop also causes the toes to scrunch in order to keep the flip flop on the foot.
 This puts extra tension on the tendon and stretches the tendon as you walk.

 This is pain on the ball (bottom behind your toes) of your foot.
 Wearing flat shoes or flip flops causes excessive pounding and pressure on the joints that connect your toes to the long bones of your foot.
 The most common place to feel pain is just behind your 2nd toe.
 I frequently see this condition worse with flip flops that are very flat or have a very flexible sole.
 People who like to garden in their flip flops are also more prone due to the crouching position placing excessive pressure on the metatarsal joint.